john-hen/demo-MkDocstrings/docs/index.md

 One difference we already encounter here, though it's not obvious from the rendered HTML page: The table of contents, and thus the side bar, is not defined in this very document, but in the `mkdocs.yml` configuration file.
+Though we could define it in a separate Markdown file, like `nav.md` inside the `docs` folder, by means of the [MkDocs-literate-nav] plug-in.

 There is also no way to easily inspect the source of the pages, as there is with Sphinx.

 [![GitHub repo][GitHub badge]][GitHub repo]